 - Add the other half of powdered sugar.

-- Whether you add more milk or depends upon what you want to do with your frosting.
-So add additional milk according to whether you want to pipe the frosting or it you want it very easily spreadable.
+- Whether you add more milk depends upon what you want to do with your frosting, so add additional milk according to whether you want to pipe the frosting or if you want it very easily spreadable.

 - Beat at a medium speed until you have a fluffy frosting.

-- Scoop this delicious frosting into a piping bag or simply spread on a double layer cake!
+- Scoop this delicious frosting into a piping bag, or simply spread it on a double-layer cake!

 - Store leftover frosting in an airtight container in the fridge.
 It will become quite solid in the fridge so allow plenty of time for the frosting to warm up to room temperature before you plan to use it.